-- Teach and reinforce handwashing, avoid contact with one's eyes, nose, and mouth, and covering coughs and sneezes. - Develop schedules for routine handwashing before and after eating, after being outside, and before and after using the restroom. - Ensure adequate supplies to support healthy hygiene behaviors, including soap, tissues, no-touch trashcans, face coverings and hand sanitizers (with at least 60 percent ethyl alcohol) for staff and students who can safely use hand sanitizer. - Minimize the sharing of supplies and equipment among staff and students to the extent feasible.
+- Teach and reinforce handwashing, avoid contact with one's eyes, nose, and mouth, and covering coughs and sneezes. - Develop schedules for routine handwashing before and after eating, after being outside, and before and after using the restroom.
+Students and staff should wash their hands frequently throughout the day, including before and after eating; after coughing or sneezing; after classes where they handle shared items, such as outside recreation, art, or shop; and before and after using the restroom. - Students and staff should wash their hands for 20 seconds with soap, rubbing thoroughly after application.
+Soap products marketed as "antimicrobial" are not necessary or recommended. - Ensure adequate supplies to support healthy hygiene behaviors, including soap, tissues, no-touch trashcans, face coverings and hand sanitizers (with at least 60 percent ethyl alcohol) for staff and students who can safely use hand sanitizer. - Minimize the sharing of supplies and equipment among staff and students to the extent feasible.
 When items must be shared, clean and disinfect items between uses. - Ethyl alcohol-based hand sanitizers are preferred and should be used when there is the potential of unsupervised use by children. - Isopropyl hand sanitizers are more toxic when ingested or absorbed in skin. - Do not use hand sanitizers that may contain methanol, which can be hazardous when ingested or absorbed. - Children under age 9 should only use hand sanitizer under adult supervision.
 Call Poison Control if consumed: 1-800-222-1222.